David Chiem: Published books

 David is also a published author, and has written two novels with Brian Caswell, Only the Heart and The Full Story.
 The books have been nominated or shortlisted for a number of Australian literary awards, including New South Wales Premier's Literary Awards.
 Only the Heart has been used as a set text for many years in Australian schools.

 Other books by Chiem include the parenting and educational book Deeper than the Ocean, and its follow-up The Art of Communicating With Your Child as well as Pre-school Parenting Secrets – Talking with the Sky.
-He also co-authored The 3-Mind Revolution an educational psychology book with Caswell.
+He also co-authored The 3-Mind Revolution, an educational psychology book with Caswell.

+Awards and accolades

+In recognition of his achievements as a business leader and entrepreneur, David Chiem has received many awards and accolades over the years.